magiclen/validators/validators-derive/README.md

 The struct used as a validator should have specific components according to its validator and the parameters of that validator.
 For example, a **base32** validator must be `struct(String)` and a **base32_decoded** validator must be `struct(Vec<u8>)`.

 The `#[validator(validator_name)]` attribute cannot be used on fields in any structs or enums.
-The reason that this crate uses a procedural macro to define a validator (i.e. a struct) instead of providing built-in structs for each configuration is to make the configurable validations have no overhead at runtime and also to insrease the compilation speed.
+The reason that this crate uses a procedural macro to define a validator (i.e. a struct) instead of providing built-in structs for each configuration is to make the configurable validations have no overhead at runtime and also to increase the compilation speed.

 ### No Std